albar965/littlenavmap-manual/en/ROUTEDESCR.md

 Examples: `V495 CONDI`, `V338 YVR`, `V330 TRENA`.

 `SID.TRANS` and `STAR.TRANS`: Either the words `SID` or `STAR` or real SID, STAR and transition names where the optional transition is separated by a `.`.
-The generic keywords `SID` and `STAR` create a direct connection to the en route part.
+The generic keywords `SID` and `STAR` create a direct connection to the en-route part.

 Examples: `RDHK2.HOLLE`, `OHIO3.LFK`, `RDHK2`, `OHIO3`.